-Divine Inspiration: A Portrait of the Artist Akiane Kramarik
+A Brief Biography of Akiane Kramarik

-Akiane Kramarik is a self-taught American artist, poet and writer who began her career as a young child.
+Akiane Kramarik is a self-taught American artist, poet, and writer who began her career as a young child.
 For more than two decades her works have dazzled and inspired millions.
 They are not just remarkably mature for how old she was when she produced them, but they are also rooted in her deep sense of spirituality and her enduring commitment to her work.
 Like her art and poetry, her spirituality and relationship to God were also self-discovered.

 She has been dubbed a genius and child prodigy, and more specifically as “the youngest binary prodigy in both realistic art and poetry in recorded history” because her accomplishments in both areas as a young child quickly surpassed that of most adults working in those fields.